 No 33 is known for its big slices of cake, good coffee and a brunch menu that’s packed with substantial dishes made from local Norfolk ingredients.
-Sweet-toothed patrons can opt for the toasted muesli sundae drizzled in honey or a stack of American style pancakes.
+Sweet-toothed diners can opt for the toasted muesli sundae drizzled in honey or a stack of American style pancakes.

 Go all out with the No 33’s big breakfast consisting of two rashers of bacon, two pork sausages, two poached eggs, roasted tomatoes, grilled mushroom, baked beans and sourdough toast.
 For something a little different, there’s the Mexican style breakfast with chorizo sausages, fried eggs, guacamole, and chunky salsa with sourdough toast.